kreivi/Kuumela/README.md

 # Concept

-Player defends planet earth from outer space threats with cannon mounted on the moon.
+Player defends planet earth from outer space threats using moon as paddle to knock incoming stuff away.